Bellas/Dixon Math and Science Center

-Centerbrook designed the Bellas/Dixon Math and Science Center at the Berkshire School, a private boarding school in Sheffield, Massachusetts.
-Opened for the 2012 academic year and certified LEED Gold, the 48,000-square-foot Bellas/Dixon Center features six math classrooms, eight science classroom labs, a 100-seat teaching auditorium, department offices, and two advanced math/science labs equipped with state-of-the-art research tools.
-It increases the space devoted to math and science at the school by 129 percent.
+Opened for the 2012 academic year and certified LEED Gold, the Bellas/Dixon Center features six math classrooms, eight science classroom labs, a 100-seat teaching auditorium, department offices, and two advanced math/science labs equipped with state-of-the-art research tools.
+It increased the space devoted to math and science at the school by 129 percent.

 The location also connects the campus center to its site with classroom terraces that extend learning into the landscape.
 These include rain gardens that showcase natural storm water management and infiltration; native plantings are used to eliminate the need for supplemental irrigation or fertilizer.
 New views up into the mountain understory connect lessons inside with life outside.